leslie-kretai/leslie-kretai/README.md

 `Preferred name: Leslie`

 I'm a Primary Care Paramedic from Canada.
-I like to write open source code as a hobby and to fix technology issues I encounter in my field.
+I like to write open source code as a hobby and to try and fix problems I encounter in my field.

 <!--
 ## 🔭 Current Work